lakshman-reddy-sudo/sit-lms-notifier/README.md

 ### Step 8 — You're done! 🎉

-The workflow runs **automatically every hour**.
+The workflow runs **automatically every 2 hours**.
 You don't need to do anything else.
 Sit back and let it work.

 > **Note:** GitHub Actions schedules are not perfectly on the hour — they can be delayed by 5–45 minutes depending on GitHub's server load.
 This is normal and expected on the free tier.